 I combine graduate level mathematical knowledge with excellent writing skills.
 I have a Ph.D. in Decision Sciences and an MBA.
-Prior to earning these, I was awarded graduate and undergraduate degrees in English literature and worked as an editor of technical materials.
+Awarded graduate and undergraduate degrees in English literature and worked as an editor of technical materials.
 I specialize in academic writing and editing, particularly for mathematical and statistical subjects.
 I'm consistently ranked in the top 0.1% in the academic writing and the editing/proofreading categories.

 I specialize in editing of academic materials--theses, dissertations, and papers aimed at peer-reviewed journals.
 My background in mathematics and related business disciplines (i.e., finance) has given me extensive knowledge in these areas.
 In graduate mathematics coursework, I hold the equivalents of masters' degrees in operations research and statistics.
 As an analyst with the Defense Logistics Agency's Department of Operations Research and Resource Analysis, I analyzed issues of interest in supply logistics.
 As such, I presented complex information to upper echelons through presentation and written report.

 My writing background and skills have given me the ability to present mathematical material so that it is understandable.
 I can communicate the concepts underlying the mathematics effectively and clearly.

 My writing style is economical; I tend to write in the fewest number of words possible.
 For instance, rather than "a future that extends well beyond the participation of the CHC in the consortium," I'd say "a future extending well beyond the CHC's consortium participation."

 I can edit nonacademic nonfiction materials too, of course.

 I could not edit effectively were I not a solid writer.
 I've been published in peer-reviewed academic journals and in popular periodicals, particularly horse-related ones.
 I can write about anything I can understand.